Alberto42/Django-flights/README.md

 # Django-flights

-It's a simple django web application that allows users to manage airline flights.
+It's a simple django web application, that allows users to manage airline flights.
 It was written to pass "www applications" course.
-The code is in English, but the application langue is Polish.
+The code is in English, but the application language is Polish.

 The following features are included: